chaidiscovery/chai-lab/examples/glycosylation/README.md

 ## Non-glycan ligands

 You can also use covalent bonds to "connect" residues to non-glycan ligands.
 To demonstrate this, we use a single subunit from the homodimer [8CYO](https://www.rcsb.org/structure/8cyo).
 We specify a fasta file with a protein sequence and SMILES string in `8cyo.fasta` (we use SMILES for demonstration purposes even though this specific ligand has a CCD code) and the corresponding restraints in `8cyo.restraints`.
-Folding this example with `predict_covalent_ligand.py` yields the following structure (RCSB structure shown in gray).
+Folding this example with `predict_covalent_ligand.py` yields the following structure (RCSB ground truth structure shown in gray).

 ![non glycan example prediction](./non_glycan_output.png)